fordesmith/crisp-dna/_docs/benefitdelivery.md

 <br>

-> *"Without the Benefit Delivery Assessment, we would have been blind to the factors that were eventually to shape our success"*.
+> *"Without the Benefit Delivery Assessment, we would have been blind to the status of the factors that would eventually shape our success"*.
 > **Insurance COO**

  <br>